cscart/docs/en/developer_guide/api/entities/products.rst

             | ``H`` for Hidden
     *   -   amount
         -   integer
-        -   Product amount in stock
+        -   The number of products in the stock
     *   -   avail_since
         -   Date in UNIX format
         -   Date from which the product is available